artheru/PipeCall/README.md

         Console.WriteLine($"Result: {concat}");  // Output: Result: Hello World }
 }

 ```

 ## How It Works

 1. You define an abstract class inheriting from `ProcessDelegate` with your desired methods
-2. Implement the actual delegate class with your business logic
+2. Implement the actual delegate class with your business logic, and start client program with `PipeCallee.DelegateProcessMain<TActual>(args)`.
-3. Use `ForkHelper<T>.Start()` to create a proxy in a new process
+3. Use `PipeCaller<T>.Start()` to create a proxy in a new process
 4. Call methods on the proxy as if they were local - PipeCall handles all the IPC

 ## Features in Detail